Vmc Demonstration

 Propeller Drag Profiles

-• Extending the flaps increases the drag behind the operative engine.
+Wing Flaps: For most light twins, the takeoff flap setting is 0° of flaps.
+Extending the flaps increases drag behind the operative engine.
 This can have a stabilizing effect that may reduce VMC.

-• VMC increases when the landing gear is retracted.
-Extended landing gear creates a keel effect that aids directional stability and decreases VMC.
+Landing Gear: Extending the landing gear can create a keel effect that aids directional stability and decreases VMC.
+VMC increases when the landing gear is retracted.

-• Since the airplane is usually trimmed to a neutral position on takeoff, having the airplane pre-trimmed as an aid to an engine failure would be "cheating."
+Trim: Since the airplane is usually trimmed to a neutral position on takeoff, having the aircraft pre-trimmed as an aid to an engine failure would be “cheating.”

-Up to 5° (Not More) of Bank Toward the Operating Engine
+Up to 5° of Bank Toward the Operating Engine

 Control and Performance After an Engine Failure